Introduction to Inorganic Chemistry: Properties and Applications

 Coordination compounds are a special class of inorganic compounds that contain a central metal ion or atom surrounded by ligands.
 Ligands are molecules or ions that donate electron pairs to the metal ion to form coordinate bonds.

-Coordination compounds are special because they have unique features.
-They can change ligands in reactions.
+They are special because they have unique features.
+Further, they can change ligands in reactions.
 This makes them good for creating catalysts.
 Catalysts speed up chemical reactions.
 Transition metal complexes, a type of coordination compound, help in many industrial processes.
 These include making hydrogen, adding oxygen, and forming polymers.

-Coordination compounds are used in medicine.
+Coordination compounds also works in medicine.
 They target enzymes or DNA to fight cancer.
 For example, cisplatin treats cancer and contains platinum.

 Bioinorganic Compounds and Their Importance